vigna/Learned-Compressed-Rank-Select-TALG22/README.md

 - The `sux` C++ code has been modified from the 2007 version to make it possible to try different parameters; it also uses unaligned reads, which in 2007 were not supported reliably, and moves the “cold path” of selection to a separate function, as it happens in the Rust version.
+The logic is unchanged.